-A major area of professional focus for me has been in the treatment of eating disorders over the past 12 years.
+A major area of professional focus for me has been in the treatment of eating disorders over the past 18 years.
 While living in the San Francisco Bay Area, I was the founding Clinical Director for two separate eating disorder programs.
 As Clinical Director of New Dawn Eating Disorder Recovery Center, I launched three levels of care: Intensive Outpatient, Partial Hospitalization, and Residential Treatment.
-More recently, I headed up La Ventana Eating Disorder Program's Partial Hospitalization, Supportive Living, and Intensive Outpatient Programs in San Francisco.
+I headed up La Ventana Eating Disorder Program's Partial Hospitalization, Supportive Living, and Intensive Outpatient Programs in San Francisco.
 I maintained a primary focus on direct patient care, providing individual, group, and couples/family psychotherapy.

 I have held positions treating eating disorders at The University of Chicago Hospital, Eating Disorders Recovery Center of Athens, GA, the Eating Disorders Program at the Medical College of Georgia, and Kaiser Permanente Medical Center, San Francisco.